soundpress/RulesOfNYC/docs/c26/index.rst

 *§ 43-1423 Grant Disbursements and Administration.* ::

 a.
 Administration of grants.

-   1. The grant administration contractor shall review all invoices and all other documents provided by the applicant pursuant to this subchapter prior to awarding grant funds, in order to ensure that services and/or activities comply with this subchapter.
+The grant administration contractor shall review all invoices and all other documents provided by the applicant pursuant to this subchapter prior to awarding grant funds, in order to ensure that services and/or activities comply with this subchapter.

-   2. The grant administration contractor may reduce awards, other than awards for a preferred community development project, a brownfield opportunity area local match grant, a green job training grant, a City pre-enrollment grant, a City enrollment grant and a technical assistance grant for a community based organization that seeks to apply for a brownfield opportunity grant or one that conducts place-based community brownfield planning, by a reasonable amount to cover costs of administering the New York city brownfield incentive grant program.

 b.
 Disbursement of grants.